 Health forms and immunizations are required before a student begins school.
-Parents also receive instructions for use of our secure, password-protected portal to access health forms for school physicals, prescription medication, asthma action plan, food allergy action plan, diabetes action plan and seizure action plan.
+Parents also receive instructions for use of our secure, password-protected portal to access health forms for school physicals, prescription medication and action plans for asthma, food allergies, diabetes and seizures.

 The Summit uses a secure online software program called Magnus to digitally collect, track and manage the student’s health and medical information.
-This includes immunizations, sports physicals, emergency and allergy action plan with individual medical treatment plans, consent to treat forms and permission slips.
-This software is also used to track sick visits to the nurse during the school day and by the Athletic Trainer after school.
-Upon admission, families will gain access to Magnus, via the Summit Portal, where they will fill out their child’s health information in the Vital Health Record and submit any forms required by the State of Ohio.
-All the health forms must be filled out and submitted within 14 days from the start of school or the students start date.
+All health forms must be filled out and submitted within 14 days from the start of school or the student's start date.

 Food Allergy Guidelines

 Our Food Allergy Guidelines help maintain a safe environment for students who have food allergies.
 New parents fill out an Individual Allergy Action Plan and provide all emergency medications to our school nurse before a student enters school.